debnsuma/ray-for-developers/README.md

 **[→ Explore Ray Fundamentals](./01-ray-fundamentals/)**

 Start here if you're new to Ray.
-Learn the core concepts, architecture, and building blocks.
+This module introduces the core concepts, architecture, and building blocks of the Ray framework.
+You'll understand how Ray's distributed runtime works, learn to write distributed applications using tasks and actors, and explore the object store for efficient data sharing across processes.

 **Topics covered:**
 - Ray architecture and cluster management